Biosketch: Christopher T. Born, MD, FACS, FAAOS

-Dr. Born is a Fellow of the American Academy of Orthopedic Surgeons where he serves on its Committee for Continuing Medical Education and is the current Chairman of its jointly sponsored Orthopaedic Trauma training course.
-He is a member of the Orthopedic Trauma Association where he currently serves as the Chairman of its Mass Casualty Response Committee and is the past Chairman of its Fellowship Committee.
-He is also a Fellow of the American College of Surgeons and for eight years served on its Committee on Traumas Education Committee and was the Section Chairman for Orthopaedic Surgery.
-He is currently an advisor to its Disaster Committee.
-Dr. Born is on the Board of Directors of the Foundation for Orthopedic Trauma and the Foundation of the Eastern Association for the Surgery of Trauma.
-He is also a former Board member of the latters parent organization.
-He writes and lectures extensively on issues of musculoskeletal trauma and disaster management both nationally and internationally.
-In 2004, he traveled to Iran with the International Medical Surgical Response Team of FEMA to given humanitarian aid to victims of a massive earthquake.
-This team was presented with the Secretarys Award by the Department of Homeland Security, of which Dr. Born is a founding member.
+Dr. Born is a Fellow of the American Academy of Orthopedic Surgeons (AAOS) and is a past Board member of the Orthopedic Trauma Association (OTA).
+He currently serves as the Chairman of its Mass Casualty Response Committee and is the past Chairman of its Fellowship Committee.
+Dr. Born is honored to have been a Distinguished Visiting Scholar at the US Military Hospital in Landstuhl, Germany and serves on the combined AAOS/OTA Extremity War Injury and Disaster Preparedness Work Group where he chairs the section on disaster response.
+He has been the Co-Chair of the Academy’s Disaster Response Course since its inception.
+Dr. Born is a Fellow of the American College of Surgeons and for eight years served on its Committee on Trauma in addition to being a Section Chair for Orthopaedic Surgery.
+He is currently a consultant to the College’s Committee on Trauma Disaster Sub-Committee and is a past Specialty Society Governor for orthopaedic surgery.
+Dr. Born is a past Board member of the Eastern Association for the Surgery of Trauma and is the past-President of the Foundation for Orthopaedic Trauma, having also chaired its Humanitarian Committee.
+He researches, writes and lectures extensively on issues of musculoskeletal trauma and disaster management both nationally and internationally.
+He has traveled to Iran and to Haiti with the US Government’s International Medical Surgical Response Team to give humanitarian medical aid to earthquake victims.